garrandall/popular-music-data/tracks/fake-friends-joan-jett-the-blackhearts.md

 When ya need a hand - that was yesterday
 Ya see em laugh while you're on your knees
 An it breaks your heart cuz ya gave so much
-An ya cant believe that ya hit the gound an
+An ya can't believe that ya hit the gound an
 Ya notice ya been losin friends

 Losin friends, losin friends